eebrown/data2019nCoV/README.md

 ## Usage

 The package can be installed via `devtools::install_github("eebrown/data2019nCoV")`.
-Be sure to reinstall to obtain the latest version as new data is released (including the errata periodically reported by WHO).
+Be sure to reinstall to obtain the latest version as new data is released and old data is corrected.

 Once the package is installed and loaded, the data is available in a data.frame object, `WHO_SR`.
 This package uses plain lanugage variable names.
 The data is also available in the object `sarscov2_who_2019`, which uses more systematic variable names.
 The latter object also appears in the package [`outbreaks`](https://github.com/reconhub/outbreaks), though may be slightly less updated there.